polyaxon/polyaxon/site/faq/how-polyaxon-is-different-than-kubeflow.md

 ---
 title: "How Polyaxon is different than Kubeflow?"
 meta_title: "How Polyaxon is different than Kubeflow? - FAQ"
-meta_description: "Polyaxon have a native integration of Kubeflow's components."
+meta_description: "Polyaxon has a native integration of Kubeflow's components."
 featured: false
-custom_excerpt: "Polyaxon have a native integration of Kubeflow's components."
+custom_excerpt: "Polyaxon has a native integration of Kubeflow's components."
 author:
   name: "Polyaxon"
   slug: "Polyaxon"